Please continue to check back for updated information

 - If you have an appointment currently scheduled with your clinician please plan to have a video appointment unless otherwise notified.
-See the steps below for how to prepare for your appointment.
+See the steps below for how to prepare and access your telehealth appointment.

 - If you are interested in becoming a new client, please submit a new patient treatment request form here (Click "Submit a Request" on this page.)